Basic Principle of Depreciation

 This method is used with equipment that has a set production value.
 Many pieces of equipment come with engineered units of production capacity.
 For example, heavy construction equipment used in site development work or mining come with number of hours of expected life (use).
 For example a road grader may state in the specifications that this piece of equipment will last 11,000 hours before the first major overhaul.
 If in year one, the piece is operated 2,900 hours then 26.36% (2,900/11,000) of the cost is depreciated in that year.
 This pattern continues through the remaining life of asset.

 Another variation of this is actual units utilized.
 For example, copiers have a range of output.
 Most mid-size office copiers will produce 300,000 copies before needing repairs.
-So if in year one the office makes 31,000 copies then 10.33% (31,00/300,000) of the purchase price is the depreciation value assigned.
+If in year one the office makes 31,000 copies then 10.33% (31,00/300,000) of the purchase price is the depreciation value assigned.

 The units of production method is a very effective and accurate depreciation tool in business.
 Many small business owners don’t use this method because it requires physical inspections to verify consumption.
 But by far it is one of the better depreciation methods.